Brenden Hall: Career

 At the 2016 Rio Paralympics, Hall won the gold medal in the Men's 400 m Freestyle S9, silver medal in the Men's 100 m Freestyle S9 and bronze medal in the Men's 100 m Backstroke S9.
 He also competed in the following events: Men's 100m Butterfly S9 finishing fourth, Men's 4 × 100 m Medley Relay (34 points) placing fourth, Men's 200m Individual Medley SM9 where he was disqualified and Men's 50m Freestyle S9 not progressing to the finals.

 In preparation for Rio, Hall stated: "The fire's there.
 I love being in the water.
 I'm just aiming to have a good Games and defend the 400m.
 My training is based around the 400m.
 That's the one I want to do best in."
 After winning the gold medal at Rio, Hall says: "We're very excited, very relieved, I think the party's only begun tonight, but still got about five events to go, so hopefully we'll figure again."

 At the 2019 World Para Swimming Championships in London, Hall won the silver medal in the Men's 400 m Freestyle S9.

 At the 2020 Tokyo Paralympics, Hall competed in three events but did not medal.
 He reached the final of the 400 m freestyle S9 and come fourth.
 He also reached the final of the 100 m backstroke S9 and came eighth.
 He did not advance to the final of the 100 m butterfly S9.

 Hall won the bronze medal in the Men's 400 m Freestyle at the 2022 World Para Swimming Championships, Madeira.

 At the 2022 Birmingham Commonwealth Games, he finished 5th in the Men's 100m Backstroke S9.
+Hall won the bronze medal in the Men's 400 m Freestyle at the 2023 World Para Swimming Championships, Manchester, England.

+At the 2024 Summer Paralympics in Paris, France - his fifth Summer Paralympics, he won the bronze medal in the Men's 400 m freestyle S9.
+He swam in the Men's 100 m and 100 m backstroke S9 events but did not qualify for the final.
+At the 2025 World Para Swimming Championships in Singapore, he won the bronze medal in the Men's 400 m freestyle S9.

+In 2024, he is coached by Casey Atkins at USC Spartans at the University of the Sunshine Coast.

 Recognition

 Hall was awarded a Medal of the Order of Australia in the 2014 Australia Day Honours "for service to sport as a Gold Medallist at the London 2012 Paralympic Games."
 In 2015, he won the Queensland Athlete with a Disability Award, the third time he had won this award.
+At the 2024 Paris Paralympics Opening Ceremony, he was the flag bearer with Madison de Rozario.